 Are You Ready?

 Emergencies and disasters can occur at any time, therefore it’s important to be prepared to evacuate or take cover inside when disasters strike.
-The most common emergencies seen in Mecklenburg County include, but are not limited to hurricanes, severe weather, flooding, power outages and extreme heat.
+Some of the most common threats and hazards facing Mecklenburg County are floods, heatwaves, hurricanes/tropical storms/severe thunderstorms, wildfires, tornados, snow/ice, infectious disease outbreak, major hazmat incident or spill, nuclear incident/release, regional water disruption or interruption, and regional electrical failure (e.g., blackouts).
 It is important for you and your loved ones to always be ready.
 Check out some tips below on how to prepare for any of the emergencies listed above.

 Preparedness Tips for You and Your Loved Ones: